colugomusic/ads/README.md

   std::array<std::vector<float>, channel_count> frames;
 };
 ```
 If you are like me then you have probably written multiple variations of this.
-There are four obvious variations depending on which dimensions of the buffer are known at compile time:
+There are four obvious variations depending on which dimensions of the storage are known at compile time:

 `std::array<std::vector<float>, channel_count>`
 - Channel count known at compile time, but dynamic number of frames (as above.)